Onsite emergency care staff 24/7 (help gets to you faster than someone driving from an offsite location)

 Privately funded aged care

-An alternative in the market to government-funded aged care.
+An alternative to government-funded aged care.

 Because Yukana is privately funded, you do not need any of the processes, forms or tools mentioned in this section.